vinayk-TUD/SoftwareQaulityAssurance_CA2/README.md

 As I am now finishing this section or task I will complete and commit to the versionContrl branch, open a pull request and merge to the develop branch.
 I will then create the final branch for the code review section.

+### Code review Checklist

+##### Code Review
+ * Code reviews are the process of systematically examining team members or fellow programmers code for errors bugs and mistakes.
+The process has been proven to accelerate and streamline the software development cycle.

+##### Approaches
+* **Email Thread** - Files sent via email for review
+* **Pair Programing** - Developers working in pairs on the same code
+* **Over The Shoulder** - Having a colleague walk through your code with you
+* **Tool Assisted** - Software based code review tools

+##### Code Review Checklist
+A pull request (sometimes called merge requests), is a review request.
+You are asking someone to check the changes on a branch before merging into another branch.
+This starts a code review, code reviews are based on teams own viewpoints and understanding.

+When reviewing code the following criteria is generally a well detailed example of a code review checklist and one which I intend to follow in my Java classes during this project.

+1. Code Formatting - naming conventions and code alignment such as indentation and screen fit
+2. Architecture - The code should follow the defined architecture and design - classes and layers
+3. Coding Best practices - No hard coding, commenting of code, functioning features and performance
+4. NonFunctional Requirements - Maintainability with minimum support effort, readability, testability and usability

 ### References

 - [Markdown Language](https://www.markdownguide.org/basic-syntax/)